coolbeevip/ansible-playbook/README.md

 bash-5.0# ansible all --become --become-method su --become-user root -m user -a 'name=mysql group=mysql password="$6$mysql$kZbSYnD6D4oEljcod1yfqC8.4bApunnOyN21C/QDW1pFTLi0jITwgY85wfMJEg8T9UgalpNCj3ODTkUgmRDqw." comment="create by ansible"'
 ```

-By now, you have mastered how to start the Ansible tool to connect to multiple target servers and execute some simple commands, Later, you can see the middleware deployment script written using Ansible playbook script, and you can experience it directly.
+By now, you have mastered how to start the Ansible tool to connect to multiple target servers and execute some simple commands.
+Later, you can see the middleware deployment script written using the Ansible playbook script, and you can experience it directly.

 ## Install Middleware use Ansible Playbook